Fixing a Google Chrome failure to save passwords

 - Chrome would not show any kind of error.

-The list of passwords would just stay blank no matter what I did.
+chrome://settings/passwords– the list just stayed blank no matter what I did.

-So a full profile reset is not necessary – you can reset just the password storage by deleting just the files that it uses.
+Login Data-journal from a profile fixes password saving in that profile – without affecting any other data in it.
+A full profile reset is not necessary – you can reset just the password storage by deleting just the files that it uses.

 This does mean you lose any passwords you had stored previously, unfortunately.
 But since you cannot really access them any more anyway, that data loss has effectively already happened by the time you delete the files.